How To Install and Configure a CCTV Camera to Read Number PlatesA guide to setting up a Hikvision IP camera to read number plates day and night

 Many IP CCTV cameras feature advanced image control settings that allow them to be configured in a way that enables them to capture number plates in most conditions.

 A zoom camera is often the best choice for reading number plates as it allows you to zoom in on the point at which you will read the number plate and make the plate larger in the image and easier to read.

 It is worth noting at this point however that once a camera is configured to read number plates while the number plate is clear the rest of the image might not be visible or as clear.
 This is because in order to read a number plate the shutter speed of the camera must be optimised to capture the light coming from the number plate and this results in insufficient light being captured to view the rest of the image.
 This can be seen in the night time image below.

-Depending on your requirements, you might want to consider having a second camera installed along side your number plate recognition camera to provide an overview and capture details such as the colour, make and model of the car.
+Depending on your requirements, you might want to consider having a second camera installed alongside your number plate recognition camera to provide an overview and capture details such as the colour, make and model of the car.

 The images below are from a standard IP CCTV camera that has been configured for specifically reading number plates.
 The camera has a 2.8 to 12 mm zoom lens that is fully zoomed to 12 mm and it is mounted directly facing oncoming traffic at roughly 20 metres from the vehicles.

-How Can I Setup My Camera To Read Number Plates all the Time?
+How Can I Setup My Camera to Read Number Plates All the Time?